Cut Down Too Much Shedding in Dogs

 As a dog owner, you never want your dog to go bald.
 It can really be alarming to see clumps of hair everywhere inside your home.
 However, remember that shedding cannot be stopped.
 It will continue to happen because it's one of the healthy occurrences that happen in a dog's life.
 Minimize shedding so that your dog can be fluffier and you, less overtaken by all that hair in the house.
 The following are some of the ways to cut down on too much dog shedding:

-- 1Do not shave your dog.Doing so will interrupt the dog's ability to regulate body temperature.Advertisement
+- 1Doing so will interrupt the dog's ability to regulate body temperature.Do not shave your dog.Advertisement

 - 7Bathe your dog regularly.Advertisement